-A listed building can be a building or structure, which has been recognised for its architectural and historic interest and has been afforded statutory/legal protection accordingly.
+A listed building is a building or structure recognised for its architectural or historic interest

 - example of type